elicia4/linux_notes/misc/compiling.md

 ```

 `README`, `INSTALL`, `NEWS`, and `COPYING` are documentation files.
 Read the
-`README` and `INSTALL` files carefully before attempting an installation.
+`README` and `INSTALL` files carefully before attempting an installation:

 ```bash
 ls *.c